 I think it is an area that has been rapidly growing in popularity for some time now and will surely explode especially as the technology continues to develop.
 I see more and more people out taking pictures with their mobile phones, I see people using Instagram on the bus and I see TV adverts selling the unique camera features of the latest mobile phones.

 I think the combination of having an accessible capture device to hand and the ability to share photos in real time is an amazing thing.
 It truly is an exciting time to be in mobile photography and I feel this is just the beginning.

 Where can we see your iPhone photography?

-If you want to take your iPhone photos to the next level, join 7,892 happy email subscribers who receive free iPhone photography tutorials that you won’t find anywhere on this blog.
+If you also want to take stunning photos with your iPhone, please join 11,273 subscribers who receive my free iPhone photography email tips that you won’t find anywhere on this blog.